MarioFigueiraP/ShinyAppSpatialModelFeedback/README.md

 1. Introduction: a brief introduction for the app.
 2. Data Simulation: in this section is possible to simulate some spatial data.
 3. Upload Data: it allows to read some data frame, but there are some rules in which the data must be configure in order to be read properly.
-4. Model Analysis: in this section the simulated or uploaded data can be analyzed by the two available model structures, a geoestatistical model or a specific spatial joint model.
+4. Model Analysis: in this section the simulated or uploaded data can be analyzed by the three available model structures, a geoestatistical model (independent model), specific spatial joint model (dependent model) or a joint model with heterogeneous point process structure (mixture model).

 *Data Simulation* and *Upload Data* are sequentially linked to *Model Anaysis*, which means that data from one of the former are taken in the latter.
-Once the modelling is done, these results can be used to provide feedback or to perform a sequential learning process for a new data set from the same geostatistical phenomenon that could be modeled by one of the two proposed model structures, thanks to the control options available in INLA and configurable in this application.
+Once the modelling is done, these results can be used to provide feedback or to perform a sequential learning process for a new data set from the same geostatistical phenomenon that could be modeled by one of the three proposed model structures, thanks to the control options available in INLA and configurable in this application.

 ```mermaid
 flowchart TD